trevithj/my-app-20190919/README.md

 Each call will return 64 records of randomly-generated data as a JSON array of objects.
 The call should only take place on App initialisation, so to refresh data, refresh the page.

+The initial display should show a list of contacts.
+Clicking on a list item will display a detailed card for that contact.
+Clicking on the card will take you back to the list display.

+The ugly `By Letter` top button in the contacts list view will display a count of how many contacts' given names begin with a given letter.
+Clicking on this view takes you back to the list display.

 ## Not done

 ### Search functionality.